ConsenSys/doc.pantheon/docs/HowTo/Interact/APIs/GraphQL.md

-description: How to access the Besu API using GraphQL
+description: How to access the Hyperledger Besu API using GraphQL
 <!--- END of page meta data -->

 # GraphQL over HTTP